Merging or Joining Spreadsheet or Database Data

 InlineQuerier

-The InlineQuerier utilizes the power of SQL.
-It can be used to build data linkages more directly by making use of a temporary database consisting of tables created from incoming features and returning the results (generated from SQL statements) as new features.
+The InlineQuerier leverages SQL.
+It can be used to build data linkages more directly by using a temporary database consisting of tables created from incoming features, and returning the results (generated from SQL statements) as new features.

 The InlineQuerier Transformer tutorial